 Staff Prayer

 Each staff member prepares a prayer experience at least once each term.
 This may be done individually or in pairs.
-Staff Prayer is at 8.45am on Tuesdays.
+Staff Prayer is at 8.15am on Mondays.
 Staff create a prayer space on the staffroom table using symbols linked to the theme of the prayer.
 This remains for the week and becomes our sacred space.

 Whole School Celebrations